csabaiBio/SARSCoV2-coinf/README.md

 ## Supplementary files

-- **Supplementary Figure 1.** The number of samples with reasonable coverage of the SARS-CoV-2 genome (see the Methods of the above paper for details) assigned to different variants in the [CoVEO](https://www.covid19dataportal.org/coveo) database. [\[png\]](SuppFigures/SuppFig1.png) [\[pdf\]](SuppFigures/SuppFig1.pdf)
+- **Supplementary Figure 1.** The number of samples in the [CoVEO](https://www.covid19dataportal.org/coveo) database. **A.** The number of good-quality
+SARS-CoV-2 samples with a human host assigned to different variants in the CoVEO database. **B.** The relationship between the total number of samples assigned to a specific variant and the number of coinfection samples containing the variant.
+The straight black line represents a linear dependence with a slope of 1 on a log-log graph.
+R represents the Pearson-correlation coefficient. [\[png\]](SuppFigures/SuppFig1.png) [\[pdf\]](SuppFigures/SuppFig1.pdf)
 - **Supplementary Figure 2.** Temporal distribution of co-infection samples for variant combinations with more than 50 samples.
 (The same figures for the top 4 most abundant combinations are shown in Figure 1C of the main manuscript.)
 Prevalence curves indicate the number of [GISAID](https://gisaid.org/) samples assigned to the respective variants (binned weekly).
-Blue vertical lines on the bottom panels mark the collection date of co-infection samples of the given variants.
-Whenever the collection date was not available, the date of data upload was used as a proxy, marked with red vertical lines. [\[png\]](SuppFigures/SuppFig2.png) [\[pdf\]](SuppFigures/SuppFig2.pdf)
+Blue vertical lines on the bottom panels mark the collection date of co-infection samples of the given variants.  [\[png\]](SuppFigures/SuppFig2.png) [\[pdf\]](SuppFigures/SuppFig2.pdf)
 - **Supplementary Figure 3.** Mutually exclusive defining mutations in [GISAID](https://gisaid.org/) samples assigned to the XD, XF and XS ’Deltacron’ (recombinant Delta and Omicron) lineages.
 Samples (rows) are listed by their GISAID ID, with their Pango lineage indicated in brackets.
 Defining mutations (columns) are coloured by their respective variant (blue for Delta and red for Omicron).
 Heatmap colours show whether the given sample contains the given mutation or not (dark blue: present Delta-mutation; light blue: missing Omicron-mutation; dark red: present Omicron-mutation; light red: missing Delta-mutation).
 Dashed vertical lines mark the recombination breakpoint range(s) for each lineage.
 (The same genomic regions are indicated with red shaded areas in Figure 4 of the main manuscript.) [\[png\]](SuppFigures/SuppFig3.png) [\[pdf\]](SuppFigures/SuppFig3.pdf)